ZJUVAI/Newclid/README.rst

-Newclid: Symbolic solver for Geometric problems
+Newclid: A User-Friendly Replacement for AlphaGeometry with Agentic Support
 =================================================